EnigmaBay/lingobingojs/README.md

 ## Contributing

 At the start of this project we are a party of 2 and there is no expectation to add contributors at this time.

-In the future we could update this information and provide means for public contributions, stay tuned.
+In the future we could update this information and provide means for public contributions such as a Discussion Board or Issues list.

 ## References and Acknowledgements